Lynne-Daniels/time-zones/README.md

 Phase 1

-Create display of 4 main USA time zones and UTC.
+Create display of 4 main USA time zones.
 Onload, populate all zones with current time in that zone.
 Synchronize the time in all these zones - make update function
 Allow user to change the time in any zone